dougdesigner/mags/README.md

     AND t.ticker = m.ticker
 WHERE t.trading_date >= DATEADD(month, -1, GETDATE());
 ```

-#### Saving Analysis for Future Reference
-The Query Editor v2 allows us to save and organize our analytical queries for future reference.
-Create a folder structure that reflects different analysis types:

-- Data Validation
-- Time Series Analysis
-- Concentration Metrics
-- Performance Monitoring

-This organization enables efficient access to commonly used analyses and facilitates knowledge sharing across the team.

 The visualization capabilities within Query Editor v2 provide immediate insights through charts and graphs, though for more sophisticated visualizations, we will leverage Amazon QuickSight in the next section.